owickstrom/wickstrom.tech/src/_posts/2017-11-10-finite-state-machines-part-1-modeling-with-haskell.md

   deriving (Show, Eq)
 ```

-We have now translated the diagram to Haskell and data types, and we can implement the state transitions and actions.
+We have now translated the diagram to Haskell data types, and we can implement the state transitions and actions.

 A Pure State Reducer Function
 -----------------------------